seamile/jsonfmt/README.md

 |- example.yaml
 ```

-### 1. Pretty print JSON document.
+### 1. Pretty print JSON data.

 #### Syntax hight and indenation.

-In the Python, there is a built-in tool for format JSON document: `python -m json.tool`.
+In the Python, there is a built-in tool for format JSON data: `python -m json.tool`.
 But its feature is too simple.
 So *jsonfmt* extends its capabilities, such as *highlight*, *pager*, *overview*, etc.

 By default, indentation is 2 spaces.
 You can specify it with option `-i`.